numbbo/coco-doc/docs/bbob-constrained/functions/source/index.rst

 4. Define the first constraint function :math:`g_1(x)` by setting its gradient to :math:`a_1 = -p`.

-5. Generate the other constraints randomly using a normal distribution while making sure that :math:`p` remais feasible for each one.
+5. Generate the other constraints randomly using a normal distribution while making sure that :math:`p` remains feasible for each one.

 6. Apply to the whole constrained function (objective function + constraints) the nonlinear transformations that were removed from the objective function in Step 2.